General Tom Thumb: Adoption by Barnum

 Stratton's first performances in New York marked a turning point in the history of freak show entertainment.
 Before Stratton's debut, the presentation of "human curiosities" for entertainment was deemed dishonorable and seen as an unpleasing carnival attraction.
-However, after viewers were introduced to Stratton and performances, he was able to change the perception people held toward freak shows.
+However, after viewers were introduced to Stratton and his performances, he was able to change the perception people held toward freak shows.
 Stratton's lively and entertaining performances made these types of carnival shows one of the most favored forms of theatrical entertainment in the United States.

 From the age of seven, Stratton performed in grand full-length fairytale melodramas under the management of P.T.
 Barnum.
 A few of the melodramas that Stratton performed were Hop o' My Thumb and the Seven League Boots.
 In these melodramas, Stratton was assigned the title role, which he played on multiple occasions.
 While Barnum sought to capitalize on Stratton's small stature, he also aimed to highlight and showcase his many true gifts as a performer.
 For example, Stratton was noted to be clever in his acts.
-In addition, he was a talented actor, singer, dancer, and comedian.
+He was a talented actor, singer, dancer, and comedian.
 As a result, certain dramatic critics did not compare his skills to those of the freak show community of which he was a member, but preferred to judge him on his merits as a professional entertainer.

 On his 13th birthday Stratton stood exactly 2 ft 5 in tall.
 On his 18th birthday, he was measured at 2 ft 8.5 in tall.
 On his 21st birthday, he was 2 ft 10 in tall.
 Stratton became a Freemason on October 3, 1862.
 Stratton, by now 2 ft 11 in tall, was initiated to be a Freemason alongside a man who was 6 ft 3 in.